KTH-EXPECA/devdocs/docs/tutorials/adding_documentation.md

 This website is built from Markdown-formatted text files using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), an extended version of the base [MkDocs](https://www.mkdocs.org/) framework.

+It is also automatically built from the `master` branch of the source repository [KTH-EXPECA/devdocs](https://github.com/KTH-EXPECA/devdocs) using a GitHub Action.

 ## Editing pages